matusm/At.Matus.StatisticPod/README.md

 * `CentralValue`
   Returns the mid-range in the data set.
 This is the arithmetic mean of the maximum and minimum of all recorded values.

+* `SquareSum`
+  Returns the sum of the squared residuals.

 * `Name`
   Returns the name string as provided during creation of the object.